 Quick Update: A Better Alternative to Both

 Before I jump head over heels into the Huel vs. Shakeology war, let me take a brief moment to speak about a third brand that I personally feel, blows both these brands out of the water.
 It’s called Kachava.
-Far better buy than both of these.
+Far better buy than both of these as can be seen in this Kachava review.
 More expensive does not always mean better.

 I am not sure if you’ve heard of Kachava.
 But it’s become huge in the last few years.